DaymondLing/ChangePointMean.jl/README.md

 - https://support.sas.com/resources/papers/proceedings17/1489-2017.pdf

-## Current capabilities
+## Single change

-There are two base functions for finding a change point:
+To find the most dominant change point in the mean of a time series, use `mcpoint`:

+- `mcpoint` returns the index of a change point (beginning of change) if there is one, 0 otherwise.

+You can specify the desired p-value threshold that's considered as significant, you can also specify the minimum length of a segment in order to avoid detection of short segments.

+`mcpoint` uses two lower level functions:

-- `mcppv` examines a vector and calculates the p-value of existence of a mean change point via cusum randomization test of the centered series.
+- `mcppv` calculates the p-value of existence of a mean change point via cumsum randomization test of the centered series.

 - `mcptime` estimates the location of the change point by looking for the point with minimum overall sum of squares.

-These two functions are useful when manually checking for the existence of a change point and, if yes, its location.

-To analyze mean shift of a time series, you should start with `mcpoint` which returns the location of the most dominant mean change point if there is one, 0 otherwise.
+You can use these two function to better understand how the algorithm reacts to various data patterns.

-This package assumes 1-based indexing of the time series vector.
+Note this package uses 1-based indexing of the time series vector.

-- `mcpoint` returns the index of a change point (beginning of change) if there is one, 0 otherwise.
+## Multiple changes

 In general, there may be multiple change points, interest may be in the most recent change or all changes: